 Instructors of record are expected to work with student facilitators to develop courses that are academic in nature and meet workload requirements, supervise the student facilitators, and submit final grades (among other requirements).
 See the Faculty Checklist in the Course Proposal Form for a detailed checklist of responsibilities for the instructor of record.

 FAQ for instructors of record - COCI has created a frequently asked questions document specifically for instructors who are considering sponsoring a student-facilitated course.
 COCI strongly recommends that instructors review this document before agreeing to sponsor a student-facilitated course.

-NEW Faculty Sponsor Letter of Support – A letter of support from the instructor of record must be provided for each course the instructor is sponsoring.
+Faculty Sponsor Letter of Support – A letter of support from the instructor of record must be provided for each course the instructor is sponsoring.
 The letter should address the five questions explaining the role and relationship the instructor has with the course.
 The letter should be written on department letterhead and signed by the instructor of record.
 This is required for all student-facilitated course proposals starting spring 2018.

 COCI expects department chairs ensure that instructors of record are providing appropriate supervision, that courses have academic requirements, and that resources and administrative support are available to student facilitators.
 See the Department Chair Checklist in the Course Proposal Form for a detailed checklist laying out the responsibilities of the sponsoring department.